-If you were talked into moving your pension or investment into a SIPP and have as a result lost out we can help.
+If you were talked into moving your pension or investment into a SIPP and have as a result lost out we can help even if the SIPP company has gone bust.

 SIPPs are a regulated product under the provisions of the Financial Services and Markets Act 2000 (“FSMA”) meaning that they are subject to certain restrictions and protections.
 SIPP operators must be authorised by the Financial Conduct Authority (“FCA”) and must adhere to the regulatory regime established under FSMA.